How License Points and Tickets Affect Your Car Insurance Rates

 You don't have to wait passively for violations to age off.
 Here are two of the most effective strategies:

-Also known as accident forgiveness, this is an optional add-on or loyalty perk offered by major insurers that prevents your first qualifying incident from raising your premium.
-Here's how major carriers stack up:
+Accident or ticket forgiveness is an optional add-on or loyalty perk offered by major insurers that prevents your first qualifying incident from raising your premium.
+Programs typically cost $60–$200 per year when purchased as an add-on.
+Here's how major carriers stack up in 2026:

 Insurer How Accident Forgiveness Works